Synthird/textfield-resizes-window/README.md

 # Resize window from textfield

-Resizing a window by entering an integer into the textfields/textboxes.
+Resizing a GUI window by entering an integer into the textfields/textboxes.

 ## Download/Installation